eleason/SWC-Workshop/Readme.md

 ## My theory

-From the existing economix climate we postulate...
+From the existing economic non-Brexit climate we postulate...

 ## Conclusion